PostPet: Overview

 PostPet takes place in a virtual room, which can be decorated to the user's liking using plug-in software, where the user's pet resides.
 When a user receives an email message from another user of PostPet, their pets interact with each other on-screen as the message is exchanged.
 When a reply is sent, the user's pet temporarily disappears in order to deliver the message.
 Pets start out inexperienced at deliveries and may find themselves going on detours.
 They will also write messages to the owners from the delivery destination, updating them on what's happening, and sometimes for no reason at all but to chat.
 They may even send messages out to other addresses of their own accord, often about their owner, and will keep a personal diary.

 Users can feed their pets a variety of treats, though they do not die if they are not fed.
 At the end of a pet's lifespan, they leave, and the user is able to adopt a new pet.
 The user can pet or hit their pet using their mouse cursor, which invokes a positive or negative response respectively.
 Pets become dirty while delivering mail and require baths to be cleaned.
-Pets' mood depends on their success in delivering mail, and they cannot deliver mail if not properly cares for.
+Pets' mood depends on their success in delivering mail, and they cannot deliver mail if not properly cared for.
 PostPet 2001 introduced the ability to give your pet toys, to which they have unique reactions.
 An online community service with gameplay elements was also offered to users of the software, called PostPet Park, available with a subscription.
 The service offered downloads for new toys and snacks, among other features.